Skip to content

 End()

-After the gripper is calibrated we can start using it. *Note if there is gripper error you will have to manually clear it in the gripper tab of the GUI!
+If there is a gripper error, you must manually clear it in the Gripper tab of the GUI.

 Begin()